 DVR has in place DSAs with Wisconsin's UI wage section, allowing the capturing of data for quarterly earnings and employment.
-DVR will update this agreement to allow for the sharing of the UI data with

-RSA.
 DVR will need to establish an additional DSA allowing it to capture out of state data to ensure the full measuring of earnings for DVR participants.
-This will be done via the State Wage Interchange System (SWIS) once it becomes available.
 DVR will additionally add tools to measure and collect self-employment earnings and successes.
 It is anticipated that RSA will assist DVR is developing a benchmark and goal for the first year of participation and negotiating adjustments as needed.